 We can all stand to be better at money management, but sometimes it can feel really overwhelming to tackle.
-The good news, you don’t have to make huge, sweeping changes to your life or habits to be better at managing your finances.
-Try some of these quick tips to help you gain control over your finances.
+The good news is you don’t have to make huge, sweeping changes to your life or habits to be better at managing your finances.
+Try some of these quick money management tips to help you gain control over your finances.

 1. Avoid comfort spending

 Try to be conscious of when your are spending for emotional reasons.
 Sometimes, a shopping spree can make you feel better at the time, but it’s not good for your finances.
 You will be more likely to compromise your budget and possibly your financial future when you use shopping to relieve your stress or anxieties.

 Instead, find a healthier and less expensive outlet for your stress relief, like running, painting, or even meditation.
 You can put the money you would have spent from those other activities into a savings account.

 2. Start small and work your way up

 If you have a mountain of debt, paying off the little debts first can give you confidence to tackle the larger ones.
 Now this doesn’t mean don’t pay the larger ones, it means focus on paying more than the minimum payment on your smaller debts first.
 Paying off one or two small debts quickly can give you the sense of accomplishment you need to stay focused when paying down the largest ones.